This is the biggest list of causes you will find for headache on top of the head (writes Dr Raeburn Forbes, Consultant Neurologist).

 Strong anti-inflammatory drugs, like Indometacin or other NSAIDS are effective.

 Most people do not need drugs, as if they know they are safe they prefer to do without medication.

 Stabbing Headaches are more common in people with a history of migraine headaches too.
 However, this must be one of the most common causes of a brief pains on top of the head.

 Cold-stimulus Headache or Ice-cream Headache or Brain Freeze

-About 8% of the general population are liable to get brain freeze headaches.
+About 8% of the general population get brain freeze headaches.

 Strictly speaking the pain of cervicogenic headache is unilateral – one side only.
 However, maps of pain relieved by lateral atlanto-axial joint injection show that a “headache on top of the head” affecting both sides can originate from the cervical spine (the lateral atlanto-axial joints).

 The lateral atlanto-axial joint is the second most common joint causing cervicogenic headache after the C2/3 facet joint.